 If you have a large project that seems overwhelming, take a deep breath.
 Tasks like these can throw us off course, and we end up not accomplishing anything.

 You may not be able to complete the entire project in one sitting, and that’s okay.
 Break up your task into small tasks and finish as many as you can.
-This is one of the most important things to remember.
+This is one of the most important things to remember in keeping a tidy home.

 Spray on your stovetop cleaner and let it sit while you load the dishwasher.
 Throw in a load of laundry while you vacuum the living room.